quaternionma/GettingCleaningData-CourseProject/README.md

 ## How the tidy dataset is created:

-1. clone this repository `https://github.com/quaternionma/GettingCleaningData-CourseProject.git` to your working directory or set the working directory `setwd()` to the download directory
+1. clone this repository https://github.com/quaternionma/GettingCleaningData-CourseProject.git to a working directory.
+Set this as the R working directory with `setwd()` or
-2. source run_analisys.R script (it requires the plyr an dplyr packages): `source('run_analysis.R')`
+2. source run_analisys.R script (it requires the plyr an dplyr packages): `source('path_to/run_analysis.R', chdir = TRUE)`

 3. In the working directory you'll find the file `tidy_dataset.txt` with the tidy data set in it.